 Vertical vs. Horizontal Scaling

-To scale successfully and sustainably, you can’t just increase your budget, leave it, and see amazing results.
+To scale successfully and sustainably, you can’t just increase your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis., leave it, and see amazing results.
 This method of scaling, also known as vertical scaling, depends entirely on the budget being the only lever you can pull for improved ROI.

 Instead of using only one lever, I prefer utilizing horizontal scaling.
-In this case, an advertiser spreads testing across multiple ad sets, audiences, and types of creative with the overall purpose of building a more stable account structure for long-term, scalable success.
+In this case, an advertiser spreads testing across multiple An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., audiences, and types of creative with the overall purpose of building a more stable account structure for long-term, scalable success.

 So let’s dive in with a couple recommendations that you can use right away.
 In regards to successful horizontal scaling, here are two common scenarios that Jon and I are often asked about…